stella3d/Resolink/README.md

 Putting the Resolink prefab in your scene also sets up video sharing back to Resolume.
 If you look in the `Sources` panel in Resolume, you should see a Spout (on Windows) or Syphon (on Mac) server with the name of your Main Camera object.
 Assign this to one of your clip slots in resolume to use it as a video source.

 ![resolume spout server](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Resolume_Spout_Server.PNG)

+You should make sure the port number shown in the `Osc Router` component is the same as the OSC port you setup in Resolume.

 ### Supported Data Types